unfazed-dev/fit_flick/README.md

 - **Flutter:** The UI toolkit used for cross-platform mobile development.
 - **Supabase:** Backend as a Service (BaaS) for authentication, database, and real-time updates.
-- **MobX:** State management to ensure the app is responsive and efficient.

 ## Vision